Gut Health and Immunity: Why 70% of Your Immune System Lives in Your Gut

 What might be driving your symptoms:

-We take a root-cause approach to low immunity, using advanced testing and personalised protocols.
+We take a root-cause functional medicine approach to immune health & gut microbiome, using advanced gut microbiome testing and personalised nutritional therapy protocols.

 We test for gut permeability, inflammation markers, and immune function indicators.